 Although we try to avoid surgery whenever possible, sometimes it’s unavoidable.
 If less invasive options are no longer providing relief, there are several surgical procedures we may recommend, depending on the type and severity of your injury.
-Our goal is always to provide you with the best possible care so that you can get back to life without pain.
+Our goal is always to provide you with the best possible care so that you can get back to living with less pain.

 Lumbar Disc Surgery

 Lumbar disc surgery is the most common surgery for treating sciatic-type pain caused by a herniated disc.
 The procedure is performed by making a small incision in your back and can sometimes be done as an outpatient operation.
 A typical recovery period is about 4 to 6 weeks but will depend on the severity of your condition and symptoms prior to the operation.